aerisarn/ck-cmd/README.md

 # ck-cmd
 command line helper for executing some Creation Kit/Engine commands.
-Based upon hkxcmd project ny Figment, available at https://github.com/figment/hkxcmd
+Based upon hkxcmd project by Figment, available at https://github.com/figment/hkxcmd

 Requires cmake to be built, from the top directory